-Basically, if you apply for a charge card at a popular retailer such as Abt, Citgo, Sleepy’s, or The Container Store, chances are that the card is backed by Synchrony.
+If you apply for a charge card at a popular retailer such as Abt, Citgo, Sleepy’s, or The Container Store, Synchrony probably backs the card.

-- Premier World Mastercard: With Synchrony Premier World Mastercard, you get 2% cashback on every purchase.
+- Synchrony Premier World Mastercard: With Synchrony Premier World Mastercard, you get 2% cash back on every purchase.
 There’s no annual fee, and the card comes with contactless chip technology for quick transactions.
 The card also comes with credits and discounts for Lyft, Hello Fresh, DoorDash, and Instacart, plus cell phone and ID theft protection.

-- Preferred Mastercard: Like Plus World, Synchrony Preferred isn’t available to the public yet.
-Preferred is a basic credit card without rewards, but there’s no annual fee, and you’ll likely have more flexibility to qualify for it with a lower credit score.
+- Synchrony Preferred Mastercard: Preferred is a basic credit card without rewards for people looking to build credit.
+There’s no annual fee, and you’ll likely have more flexibility to qualify for it with a lower credit score.

 Synchrony fits the mold of most online banks with an almost non-existent fee schedule.
-This is partly due to the fact that banking fees often pop up in checking accounts rather than savings accounts.
+This is partly because banking fees often pop up in checking accounts rather than savings accounts.

 Here are the only charges that you’ll have to be aware of with a Synchrony account: